Greece makes IMF payment, gets bank funds, but doubts remain

 After weeks of contradictory statements, Finance Minister Yanis Varoufakis announced that Athens was resuming the sale of state assets halted when a leftist-led government was elected in January, but would do so on different terms.

-"We are restarting the privatization process as a program making rational use of existing public assets," Varoufakis told a conference in Paris.
+"We are restarting the privatisation process as a programme making rational use of existing public assets," Varoufakis told a conference in Paris.
 "What we are saying is the Greek state does not have the capacity to develop public assets."

 He did not specify which tenders would go ahead and said the government wanted public-private joint ventures with a minimum investment commitment required from bidders, and the state retaining a stake to generate pension funds.